 c) How should security countermeasures be assessed for particular applications of telebiometrics?

-d) How should biometric systems and operations be developed in order to be conformant to the security requirements for any application of telebiometrics including cloud computing services?
+d) How should biometric systems and operations be developed in order to be conformant to the security requirements for any application of telebiometrics, including cloud computing services?

 e) How can identification and authentication of users be improved in the aspects of safety and security by the use of interoperable models in telebiometrics?